 \subsubsection{Acknowledgements.}

 We thank Bob Carpenter, Chris Ferro, and Mitzi Morris for their helpful comments.
-The plot in Figure \ref{fig:sbc_inla}(c) shares the same derivation as the \texttt{inla.ks.plot()} function written by Finn Lindgren and found in the R-INLA package.
-We thank Academy of Finland (grant 313122), Sloan Foundation (grant G-2015-13987), U.S. National Science Foundation (grant CNS-1730414), Office of Naval Research (grants N00014-15-1-2541 and N00014-16-P-2039), and Defense Advanced Research Projects Agency (grant DARPA BAA-16-32) for partial support of this research.
+The plot in Figure \ref{fig:sbc_inla}(c) shares the same derivation as the \texttt{inla.ks.plot} function written by Finn Lindgren and found in the R-INLA package.
+We thank the Academy of Finland (grant 313122), Sloan Foundation (grant G-2015-13987), U.S. National Science Foundation (grant CNS-1730414), Office of Naval Research (grants N00014-15-1-2541, N00014-16-P-2039, and N00014-19-1-2204), Defense Advanced Research Projects Agency (grant DARPA BAA-16-32), Institute of Education Sciences (grant R305D190048), and Schmidt Futures for partial support of this research.